stan-dev/design-docs/designs/0004-sparse-matrices.md

 }
 ```

-[1] Because Stan is told what values are true zeros vs. sparse zeros we can set this up fine.
+- [1] Because Stan is told what values are true zeros vs. sparse zeros we can set this up fine.
-[2] The `sparse_cholesky_matrix` holdds the ordering of the sparse matrix after decomposition.
+- [2] The `sparse_cholesky_matrix` holds the ordering of the sparse matrix after decomposition.

 # Reference-level explanation